Private vascular surgery in Darlington | Woodlands Hospital Skip to main content

 Radiofrequency ablation (also known as a VNUS or Venefit procedure) is one of the commonest treatments we offer at Woodlands and is fully in line with the current NICE guidelines for the management of varicose veins.
 This involves an injection of local anaesthetic, usually around the knee, before treating the vein that pressurises the varicose veins.
 This takes the tension off the varicose veins and allows them to shrink back to their normal size.

-Your consultant will take a detailed medical history and will ask about the various symptoms you have been experiencing.
+At your initial consultation, your consultant will take a detailed medical history and will ask about the various symptoms you have been experiencing.
 They will most likely want to know:

 • What symptoms have you been experiencing?